kaliop-uk/kueueingbundle-stomp/readme.md

 ## Notes

-* SQS does *not* natively support routing-keys the way that RabbitMQ does.
+* Stomp does *not* natively support routing-keys the way that RabbitMQ does.
     This bundle *does* add back support for routing-keys, but the way those are handled differs with each broker.